Stratford, Connecticut: Sikorsky Aircraft

 Stratford is home to the headquarters of Sikorsky Aircraft, a Lockheed Martin (LMT) subsidiary founded by Igor Sikorsky, developer of the first successful American helicopter.
-Every Marine One (the helicopter of the President of the United States) has been manufactured in Stratford since 1957.
+Every Marine One (the helicopter of the president of the United States) has been manufactured in Stratford since 1957.
 On July 20, 2015, Lockheed Martin announced an agreement to purchase Sikorsky Aircraft from UTC for $9 billion.

 Stratford Army Engine Plant

 The Stratford Army Engine Plant (SAEP) was a U.S. Army Tank-Automotive and Armaments Command installation and manufacturing facility, located along the Housatonic River and Main Street opposite Sikorsky Airport.
 Because of the Base Realignment and Closure actions of the United States Department of Defense, closure of the plant was recommended in July 1995.
 The SAEP closed on September 30, 1998.
 For the next 11 years the Army was involved with "Team Stratford" to develop the property.
 The United States Army, which owns the 78 acre site, auctioned it off on March 19, 2008, with a winning bid of $9,612,000 which also includes the 1,720,000 ft2 facility of over fifty buildings.
-This bid failed to be paid off and is now being placed for rebid.
-Currently Robert Hartmann of Hartmann Development has a $1 billion plan to develop the former Army engine plant into a destination resort.
+The bid failed to be paid off and is being placed for rebid.
+Robert Hartmann of Hartmann Development has a $1 billion plan to develop the former Army engine plant into a destination resort.